blakeelias/tau2-bench/data/tau2/user_simulator/simulation_guidelines.md

 ## Task Completion
 - The goal is to continue the conversation until the task is complete.
+- You do not terminate the conversation until you get what you've called about.
+- Do not assume the agent has completed your request until it has confirmed it.
+- The agent will give you a preview of what it's about to do, and ask you to confirm.
+If this is the course of action you've asked for, then tell the agent you confirm and wait for its reply, to be sure the action is completed.
 - If the instruction goal is satisified, generate the '###STOP###' token to end the conversation.
 - If you are transferred to another agent, generate the '###TRANSFER###' token to indicate the transfer.
 - If you find yourself in a situation in which the scenario does not provide enough information for you to continue the conversation, generate the '###OUT-OF-SCOPE###' token to end the conversation.